 In Minnesota, when you have more people wanting to serve as delegates than you have openings for delegates, you do walking subcaucuses to choose your delegates.
 This system is confusing even when you have a sedate convention (here’s an explanation of walking subcaucuses on Wikipedia) and the logistics of this with 800 people milling around a soccer field beggar the imagination.
 Fundamentally, the caucus/ convention system is a process that falls apart the more people get enthusiastic about participating in it.
 And Somali immigrants are incredibly enthusiastic.

 Anyway.
-Post-caucuses, Noor and Tiffini Forslund (who dropped out post-DUI) asked to have the results of the caucuses thrown out.
+Post-caucuses, Noor and Tiffini Forslund (who dropped out post-DUI) (correction: is totally still in the race, guys, she just missed the two-week window to file to be on the actual ballot and if you choose not to hold that against her, you can write her in) asked to have the results of the caucuses thrown out.
 They were turned down, and Noor did not go to the convention, saying he was concerned about safety risks.
 Given that Ilhan Omar got punched in the face at the endorsing convention where Phyllis Khan was facing off with Mohamud Noor (while she was volunteering for Noor), I can understand his concerns.
 (Warsame and his supporters found Noor’s concerns offensive; Warsame accused Noor of throwing his community under the bus.)
 Without his main opponent present, Warsame coasted to the endorsement.

 Both Warsame and Noor have been engaged with Minneapolis politics for a while, FYI, and the rivalry vs. alliance timeline of them + various other local politicians is kind of fascinating: